Is Surrogacy Legal in the State of Pennsylvania?

 Is Surrogacy Legal in Pennsylvania?

-• The Pennsylvania Department of Health typically honors valid court orders for vital records, facilitating issuance of birth certificates naming the intended parents.
+• Hospitals and the Department of Health typically follow court parentage orders for vital records, and birth certificates are issued consistent with the court’s directives.